DeepRank/deeprank/README.md

 #### Visualization of the mapped features

 To explore the HDf5 file and vizualize the features you can use the dedicated browser <https://github.com/DeepRank/DeepXplorer>.
-This tool saloows to dig through the hdf5 file and to directly generate the files required to vizualie the features in VMD or PyMol.
+This tool allows to dig through the hdf5 file and to directly generate the files required to vizualize the features in VMD or PyMol.
 An iPython comsole is also embedded to analyze the feature values, plot them etc ....

 ### B .
 Deep Learning